Radio Brockley is the dedicated hospital radio station for patients at the Royal National Orthopaedic Hospital in Stanmore, Middlesex.

 In December we disposed of our entire library of over 500 CD singles, as all the tracks required were now present on the playout system.

 |2016||Radio Brockley is nominated for 4 HBA Awards and won in 3 categories – Station Promotion for “Thursday Live” (bronze award), Best Specialist Music Programme for “The Country Music Show” with Ron Laver (nomination), Best Speech Package “RNOH Clinical Trials Day” with Ron Laver and Sue Weston (silver award) and Station Of The Year (gold award).
 The latter was particularly pleasing as we had won the silver and bronze awards in the previous years.
 This was Radio Brockley’s 50th year and the award was a great tribute to the hard work the whole team, past and present, puts in.

-Long serving member Keith Reeve also received the prestigious “John Whitney Award” for “outstanding contribution to Hospital Radio”.
+Long serving member Keith Reeve also received the prestigious “John Whitney Award” for his “outstanding contribution to Hospital Radio”.
 Keith said “I’m absolutely stunned to win the John Whitney Award.
 Hospital Radio has taught me so much, I’ve met many wonderful people and it’s a wonderful hobby”.